apnadkarni/blt/man/tree.rst

 *treeName* **attach** *treeObject* ?\ *switches* ... ?
   Attaches to an existing tree object *treeObject*.
 The current tree associated with *treeName* is discarded.
-In addition, the current set of tags, notifier events, and traces are removed.
-The valid *switches* are listed below:
+In addition, the current set of tags, notifier events, and traces are removed. *Switches* may be any of the following.

   **-newtags**
     By default, the tree will share the tags of the attached tree.
 If this flag is present, the tree will start with an empty tag table.

 *treeName* **children** *node*
   Returns a list of children for *node*.
-If *node* is a leaf, then an empty string is returned.
+If *node* is a leaf, then "" is returned.

-*treeName* **copy** *parent* ?\ *tree*\ ? *node* ?\ *switches*  ... ?
+*treeName* **copy** *parentNode* ?\ *srcTree*\ ? *srcNode* ?\ *switches*  ... ?
-  Copies *node* into *parent*.
-Both nodes *node* and *parent* must already exist.
+  Makes a copy of *srcNode* in *parentNode*.
+Both nodes *srcNode* and *parentNode* must already exist.
 The id of the new node is returned.
 You can also copy nodes from another tree.
-If a *tree* argument is present, it indicates the name of the source tree.
-The valid *switches* are listed below:
+If a *srcTree* argument is present, it indicates the name of the source tree.  *Switches* may be any of the following.

   **-label** *nodeLabel*
-    FIXME:
-    Label *destNode* as *nodeLabe*.
-By default, *destNode* has the same label as *srcNode*.
+    Label the new node as *nodeLabel*.
+By default, the new node will have the same label as *srcNode*.

   **-overwrite**
     Overwrite nodes that already exist.
-Normally new nodes are always created, even if there already exists a node by the same name.
-This switch indicates to add or overwrite the node's data fields.
+Normally new nodes are always created, even if there already exists a node by the same label in *parentNode*.

   **-recurse**
-    Recursively copy all the subtrees of *srcNode* as well.
-In this case, *srcNode* can't be an ancestor of *destNode* as it would result in a cyclic copy.
+    Recursively copy all the branch under *srcNode* as well.
+In this case, *srcNode* can't be an ancestor of *parentNode* as it would result in a cycle.

   **-tags**
-    Copy tag inforation.
-Normally the following node is copied: its label and data fields.
-This indicates to copy tags as well.
+    Copy tags from *srcNode* to the new node.
+The default is to not copy tags.

 *treeName* **degree** *node*
-  Returns the number of children for *node*.
+  Returns the number of children of *node*.

 *treeName* **delete** ?\ *node* ... ?
   Recursively deletes one or more nodes from the tree.
 The node and all its